MC-DeltaT/MC-DeltaT.github.io/_posts/2024-05-xx-definitive-cpp-thread-safety.md

 The idea of an atomic operation is that of an operation which is fundamental and indivisible, either done completely or not at all.
 You can think of it as an operation which occurs at an infinitely small point in time.
 One nanosecond, nothing has happened, and the next, the operation is completed.
 No matter what you do, you cannot observe an atomic operation "in progress", nor force two of them to overlap in execution.

 If memory accesses could be atomic, then they would align with our naive intuition of how memory should work, and provide a baseline on which to reason about memory concurrency.
 A memory write would just be a write, and a read just a read - no catches.
 Such a dream is granted by C++11's [`std::atomic`](https://en.cppreference.com/w/cpp/atomic/atomic).
 This type wraps another trivial type, for example `int`, and provides an interface with atomic semantics blessed by the Standard.
 If an object is `std::atomic`, then accessing it concurrently is no longer undefined behaviour.
 Compiler and hardware shenanigans are (mostly) guaranteed to not ruin attempts at using the object.
-Hence, atomics are one of the "special conditions" mentioned earlier:
+Hence, atomics are one of the "special conditions" mentioned earlier[3]:

 > When a thread accesses a memory location and a different thread modifies the same memory location, a data race occurs unless:
 >